The Note: this story deals with adult situations and descriptions of self-harm

 On June 17, 1982, Jacob was alone watching TV in the family room, taking copious notes for Mr. Borland’s current events project in seventh-grade social studies.

 Jacob loved that current events project.
-He would record the news with a cassette recorder and then transcribe every word later.
+He would record the news with a cassette recorder and transcribe every word later.

 In class, he’d know every fact of every story covered, so much so that Mr. Borland eventually grew tired of seeing his hand shoot up when he asked for someone to explain another news topic.

 NBC’s Tom Brokaw introduced what was to be the first-ever story on the network about AIDS.